UniGC-tees/Y1-3-IndustryBriefs-ICA/README.md

 # Specialism
 ### // -- Mechanical Design -- //
 # Project Overview
-The Division 2, with its looter shooter style gameplay, {reason}.
-My thoughts are that because of this {mechanic idea}.
+The Division 2, with its looter shooter style gameplay, could do with more player choice and decision making opertunities in combat.
+My Mechanic, the "Guided Drone" adds just that.
 # Project Choice Rational
 In researching The Division 2 for this modual I bought and playtested the game.
 Though it is not my usual type of game, I tried my best to experence it from a perspective of a fan of the looter shooter style gameplay.
 In this testing was when I started to think that the fights felt very one dimentional, (just upset everyone ever) like i'm missing some kind of tactical setup or plan.
 The rest of the game is supposed to feel very realistic, but once you get to an area of enemies, that realism seems to slip away as all of the health bars and icons appear.
 Enemies never slip away, they seem to usually fall in one by one with no consideration for their life.
 I feel like they should really hide more (drone also becomes more impactful) and coordinate more of their attacks with surprising the player at other angles in mind... instead of flowing into one doorway to be mowed down...     |||||      because of this, I think that an {idea} system is a good way to go about solving this
 # Deleverables